woweh/go-units/README.md

 # go-units

-Go library for manipulating and converting between various units of measurement
+Go library for manipulating and converting between various units of measurement.

+This is a fork of [bcicen's go-units](https://github.com/bcicen/go-units) package, with significant breaking changes.
+You find a [list of breaking changes](#breaking-changes-compared-to-bcicens-version) at the bottom of this page.

+## Principles
+- Name and Aliases are case-<u>**in**</u>sensitive
+- Symbols are case-_sensitive_
+- Names, symbols and aliases must be unique

 ## Usage